cheofusi/egos-2000-d1/README.md

 There is no attempt at staying under 2K lines of code.
 Most of the chip dependent sources were gotten from [FlatHeadBro's D1 baremetal programs](https://github.com/Ouyancheng/FlatHeadBro) (to whom I am immensely grateful) and given a facelift.

+The port either runs in M-mode, or M+S+U with Page Tables.

 ### Usages and Documentation